-The Continental Championships Seniors and Mixed Teams 2022 will be treated as if they were held in week number 17 regardless of the week number that they are organised in.
+The Continental Championships Seniors Individual and Mixed Teams 2022 will be treated as if they were held in week number 17 regardless of the week number that they are organised in (points are added when competition is held).
 The points reduction will be done on Monday of week 18, 2023 (50%) and week 18, 2024 (0%).